In this article, we help to dispel and demystify some of the most common myths around car insurance.

 Searching for the best value car insurance can be an onerous task at the best of times and can be made especially frustrating with so many myths circulating.
-So we've decided to separate the fact from the fiction, hopefully making the space that bit more easy to navigate.
+So we've decided to separate the fact from the fiction, hopefully making the space that bit easier to navigate.

 1. Insurance companies hide cheaper premiums

 This is one of the things you often hear people say when they get frustrated about the cost of their insurance, but it’s important to state that it is untrue, mainly because it is illegal to do so.

 Before your policy is due to expire, motor insurers are now legally obliged to provide you with details of all the cover options that are available to you i.e. third-party, third-party fire and theft, and fully comprehensive.
 This will be outlined on your renewal notice, which must be issued at least 20 days before the expiry of your insurance policy.
 Your no claims discount certificate must also be included with your renewal notice so that if you decide to shop around you'll have this to show to your new insurer.

 2. Your no claims bonus is carried over indefinitely

 As a general rule, your no claims bonus will not be carried over indefinitely in every circumstance.
 For example, if you have no insurance in your own name for two or more years, many insurers will not give you your no claims discount when you reapply for insurance cover.
 This is especially important for those who may be paying for insurance but plan on travelling abroad for a prolonged period of time and won't have a policy active in their own name.
 Checking with your provider is always the best place to see where you stand.